roshanlodha/NRMA/README.md

 ## Highlights
 - **Web experience** – Upload the Qualtrics/Forms CSV, review summary metrics, and download the optimized `assignment.csv`.
+- **Static runner** – Serve `nrma_static/index.html` from any static host to process preference files without Flask or Python.
 - **Simulation lab** – Explore how the optimizer performs under uniform, clustered, polarized, or custom preference distributions, with charts rendered directly in the browser.
 - **Python API & CLI** – Import `nrma.py` in your own notebooks or run it from the command line for scripted workflows.
 - **Reproducible stress tests** – The `stress_tests.py` CLI mirrors the UI experience and produces CSV summaries for further analysis.